JulienCabanes/requirejs-tpl/README.md

 http://ejohn.org/blog/javascript-micro-templating/

-I use to use the .tpl file extension but you can use whatever you want, but you have to use the "tpl!" plugin prefix.
+I use to use the .tpl file extension but youu can use whatever you want, but you have to use the "tpl!" plugin prefix.

 ## Usage
 ```